protux/baronbale.de-django/README.md

 To run the site on your local machine just make sure you are in the same directory as `manage.py`.

 At first you need to make sure your database is migrated to the latest state, you have a place for your media to live and the staticfiles are in place.

 ```bash
 python manage.py migrate

 mkdir .media
 python manage.py collectstatic
 ```

 After that you can run the server.

 ```bash
 python manage.py runserver
 ```

-## Technical depts

-[] Python Version is stuck to 3.7 because of some dependencies (like Pillow)

-- Action Item: Dependencies need to upgraded